 Want to know more about the Balkan countries?
 Check out the full Balkan itinerary here.

 Mostar equals Stari Most.
 The famous bridge in the middle of the old town and the icon of Mostar.
-It definitely is a stunning bridge, with many good viewpoints (on and from the bridge).
+It is a stunning bridge, with many good viewpoints (on and from the bridge).
 Visit during the day and night, as the experience is quite different.

 The small town is relatively small and can be completely packed with tourists, especially during the day when all the day trips are present.
 I wasn’t too impressed by the town itself, but soaking up the atmosphere is never wrong.